-- Activating the X-mode should be done when you encounter a very slippery surface at low speed.
-However, having X-mode is no guarantee that full vehicle control will be maintained at all times and under all conditions.
-When activating X-mode, the speed of the vehicle should be reduced considerably. - Whenever suspension components, steering components, or an axle are removed from a vehicle, have the system inspected by an authorized SUBARU dealer. - The following precautions should be observed in order to ensure that the X-mode is operating properly: - All four wheels should be fitted with tires of the same size, type, and brand.
+- Activate the X-mode when you encounter a very slippery surface at low speed.
+However, having Xmode is no guarantee that full vehicle control will be maintained at all times and under all conditions.
+When activating X-mode, the speed of the vehicle should be reduced considerably. - Whenever suspension components, steering components, or an axle are removed from a vehicle, have the system inspected by an authorized SUBARU dealer. - Observe the following precautions in order to ensure that the X-mode is operating properly: - All four wheels should be fitted with tires of the same size, type, and brand.
 Furthermore, the amount of wear should be the same for all four tires. - Keep the tire pressure at the proper level as shown on the label attached to the vehicle's door pillar.